How Routing Works in ASP.NET Core Web API

 Step 2: AddControllers() Registers MVC Services

-When we call the builder.Services.AddControllers(), it tells ASP.NET Core to load all the services required for Web API functionality, such as:
+When we call the builder.Services.AddControllers(), ASP.NET Core registers all internal MVC services required for Web API functionality.
+These include:

 • Controller Discovery and Activation